TheEngineRoom-UniGe/OWLOOP/README.md

 #### OWL extension

 Noteworthy, each `Descriptor` has methods to interact with the instantiated ontology through standard [aMOR](https://github.com/EmaroLab/multi_ontology_reference) helping functions, as well as lower layer [OWL API](https://github.com/owlcs/owlapi).
 From here you can not only call the reasoning task, but also get the `OWLManager`, `OWLDataFactory`, `OWLOntology` and `OWLReferences`.
-So, other manipulations and queries are possible without further dependences or bridges.
+So, other manipulations and queries are possible without further dependencies or bridges.

+OWLOOP maps most of the features of OWL but not all.
+We try to implement the most useful once, as well as the part of the representation that are more lucky to be changed at run time.
+Nevertheless, this architecture is designed to accommodate all the OWL abilities, it is only matter of time for adding them.
+As an hint, you may want to use [Protege](http://protege.stanford.edu/) for more sophysticated manipulation that do not change at run time and load such ontology as a starting point for your systems.

 #### API Capability